Homegear/Homegear-Doc/Homegear-M-Bus/source/pairing.rst

     homegear -e rc '$hg->setInstallMode(23, false);'

-Of course you can use all other RPC protocols supported by Homegear to call this method.
+Of course you can use all other RPC protocols supported by Homegear to call the above methods.